Manishearth/manishearth.github.io/source/drafts/fraud.md

 So what do we do?
 It's tempting to crank every heuristic to eleven: scrutinize each email, each voice on the phone.
 But this won't work; these heuristics were a proxy for detecting something that is now cheap to fake.

-I remember when I grew up we were forbidden from using Wikipedia for researching school projects (and generally told that Wikipedia was not useful for any purpose).
+I remember when I grew up we were forbidden from using Wikipedia for researching school projects (and occasionally told that Wikipedia was not useful for *any* purpose).
 Teachers believed that because Wikipedia could be easily edited, it could contain incorrect information, and we shouldn't rely on that.
 People had heuristics for truth that incorporated "published material is probably true to some degree of certainty", based on the reality that printing incorrect information for a jape is hardly cheap.
 "Don't include Wikipedia in this category and ignore it entirely" is one way to preserve that heuristic, and is what they wanted us to do.
 This was a correction in the wrong direction.
 The world was changing so that this heuristic was faltering; we needed to build new heuristics to handle the new world, not cling desperately onto pretending the world hadn't changed.

-Kids are famously good at following rules they disagree with.
+Kids are *famously* good at following rules they disagree with.
 So my generation still used Wikipedia, and in a broader sense grew up alongside the explosion of information on the Internet.
 We got pretty okay at building new heuristics: learning to check sources, looking for corroborating evidence, stuff like that.
 The people who stuck to the old heuristics (often of older generations) have been much more easily targeted by e.g. modern misinformation campaigns.

-There are a couple ways to improve our heuristics here[^not-an-expert]:
+So, we should improve our heuristics again.
+There are a couple ways to do that[^not-an-expert]:

 One heuristic we can build is detecting the common skeleton of scams.
 Many scams follow a skeleton where they'll ask for something urgent, in secret, asking you to use unusual channels.
 This skeleton is usually noticeable because the pitch around it is often clumsy[^ceo-starbucks], but that can change with scammers who can do triage and research marks at scale.
 Still, the rough structure of that skeleton probably isn't going anywhere; an ask is an ask.